📊 FIS Key Takeaways

 How is the AI analysis conducted?

-Based on our AI fundamental analysis in April 2026, Fidelity National Information Services, Inc. has a BUY rating with 77% confidence.
-The AI analysis suggests favorable fundamentals based on SEC filings.
+Based on our AI fundamental analysis in June 2026, Fidelity National Information Services, Inc. has a B grade with 72% confidence.
+Review the strengths and risks sections above for full context.
 This is not investment advice.

 Is FIS stock overvalued or undervalued?

-Our dual AI analysis gives Fidelity National Information Services, Inc. a combined BUY rating for 2026.
-Revenue is data pending, with profitability at or below sector average.
+Our dual AI analysis gives Fidelity National Information Services, Inc. a combined B grade for 2026.
+Revenue is data pending, with profitability above sector average.
 Always conduct your own research.

 What is FIS's free cash flow?